splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-librenms-integration.rst

 Splunk On-Call configuration
 ------------------------------

-In Splunk On-Call, select *Integrations,* then search for LibreNMS under the *3rd Party Integrations* tab
+In Splunk On-Call, select :guilabel:`Integrations`, then search for LibreNMS under the :guilabel:`3rd Party Integrations` tab.

-If the integration has not yet been enabled, click the “Enable Integration” button to generate your endpoint URL as seen below.
+If the integration has not yet been enabled, click the :guilabel:`Enable Integration` button to generate your endpoint URL.
 Be sure to replace the “$routing_key” section with the actual routing key you intend to use.
-(To view or configure route keys in VictorOps, click *Alert Behavior >> Route Keys*)
+(To view or configure route keys in Splunk On-Call, click :guilabel:`Alert Behavior >> Route Keys`)

 .. image:: /_images/spoc/LibreNMS.png